AdobeDocs/analytics.en/help/analyze/analysis-workspace/components/data-dictionary/data-dictionary-overview.md

 The Data Dictionary in Analysis Workspace helps both users and administrators keep track of and better understand the components in their Analytics environment.

-System administrators are responsible for curating this information about each component in the Data Dictionary and making it available to users.
+Analytics administrators are responsible for curating information about each component in the Data Dictionary to make it available to users.

 ## Benefits for users